 Acknowledgements.
 We gratefully acknowledge the TCCON community's constant readiness to support and share information.
 Rigel Kivi and Pauli Heikkinen have shared many hints from the Sodankylä site.
 Josh Laughner and Debra Wunch for help on GGG, Frank Hase for advice on Linefit, Dave Pollard and colleagues and Nick Deutscher regarding the forward-backward bias induced by the firmware bug.
 Matthias Buschmann on dip tools he developed.
-Furthermore, the quality of the TCCON data is heavily dependent on reviewers who assess site data submission as part of the TCCON quality assurance and control (QA/QC) process.
-We acknowledge the effort, advice, and feedback from the QA/QC teams, particularly David Griffith, Debra Wunch and Thorsten Warneke, who regularly review the Harwell site data submission.
 Kevin Smith, Andy Nave and Hilke Oetjen have also contributed to the very early stage of the Harwell facility establishment.
 James Powell is acknowledged for the development of the LabVIEW software control.
-Invaluable instrumental support was provided by 400 Gregor Surawicz and colleagues at Bruker.
-We acknowledge financial support from RAL Space, the UK National Centre of Earth Observation
+Invaluable instrumental support was provided by Gregor Surawicz and colleagues at Bruker.
+We acknowledge financial support from RAL Space, the UK National Centre of Earth Observation (NCEO), and the UK National Environment Research Council (NERC).